 Samsung produces the best AMOLED displays on the market, the colours are beautifully correct, vivid and bright.
 Overall, the Note Edge has one of the best screens we’ve seen so far, and that’s before we even get into the extra functionality afforded by those curved extra 160 pixels.

-The Edge The Note Edge curved display was a bit of a show stopper at IFA.
+The Note Edge curved display was a bit of a show stopper at IFA.
 In a world of flat, generally featureless slabs, the Note Edge looks the business.
 It’s a new take on the display and form factor in general.
 The curve is on the right, which obviously leads to the question of when a dual ‘Edge’ model will appear.

 The curved edge, at 160 pixels is a fairly low-resolution but it’s not needed for the utility it brings.
 The Edge is where you’ll see your notifications, it’s also where you can install a range of apps and ‘Panels’ as Samsung calls them, which take advantage of the almost 0 bezel on the side of the Note Edge.